koira

 Drop your email, we’ll send you the full piece as a clean PDF.
 Plus the weekly KOIRA roundup.

-Review velocity is the rate at which a business earns new customer reviews within a rolling time window, typically measured as reviews per month, and used by Google as a real-time signal of business activity and relevance in local rankings.
+Review velocity is the rate at which a business earns new customer reviews over a defined rolling time window — typically 30 days — and is a key local search ranking signal distinct from total review count or star average.

-The local pack (also called the Map Pack) is the set of three business listings Google displays prominently in search results for location-based queries, driven by proximity, relevance, and prominence signals including review velocity.
+The map pack (also called the Local Pack) is the cluster of three local business listings Google displays prominently in search results for location-based queries, accompanied by a map.

-Review patternBurst of 20–50 reviews in 1–2 weeks, then silenceSteady 4–10 reviews per month, every month
+Review distributionSpike of 20–40 reviews in 1–2 weeks, then silence3–6 reviews per month, every month, consistently

 1. 01